PytholIsCool/WorldAPI-HEXED-Extended/README.md

 six T~T
 - fixed the sprite setting stuff (more like tweaked it due to majority vote)

-  ## Known Bug(s)
-- QMCSlider Reset Button Styling On Init Not Corrosponding With Slider Toggle and Slider Mute Button State Defaults
-- Applying a QMC-Type Control to a collapsible button group will put the control at the above all other controls by default

 ## Update 4.1.0
 - Fixed any and all controls involving the QMCFuncButton and QMCFuncToggle controls